iccaving/icccsite/README.md

 Then add your write your trip report as a markdown file (.md extenstion) to the content/ folder.
 If its a standard post or trip report stick it in the content/articles/ folder.
 Try to keep to the placename-yyyy-mm-dd.md filename format where possible.

 ##File layout
 There is a template.md file in the root of the repo.
 Copy and paste this and fill it according to the instructions within.
 If in doubt have a look at an existing article.
+Make sure to use your nice editor with utf-8 and lf line breaks.

 The key points are:
 * There is a set of metadata at the top of each file.
 Make sure to fill this out